import pandas as pd

 FROM country_customers

-GROUP BY country
+GROUP BY country;

-SELECT *
+*

-FROM country_labels
+FROM country_labels10

-LIMIT 10
+LIMIT ;

 * sqlite:///private/2021-07-31-Intermediate-SQL-Files/chinook.db